Change of Address Checklist for 2024: Who to Notify When You Move

 • Financial advisors or accountants

-Filling out a change of address form with the USPS will ensure your insurance mail arrives at your new house for the first 12 months.
-But you still need to contact these institutions to make sure they change their own records.
+Filling out a change of address form with USPS will ensure your insurance mail arrives at your new house for the first 12 months.
+But you still need to contact these institutions so they can change their own records.

 Here are the insurance companies you’ll want to notify about your move: